 Canford School, Canford Magna, Wimborne

-Muddy says: A pastorally and academically strong day and boarding school for girls and boys aged 13-18, in a stunning 250 acres.
-Its warm, vibrant community and family feel stands out.
+Muddy says: A day and boarding school for girls and boys aged 13-18, leading the way academically in the region

 What?
 Where?
 A (nearly) 100-year-old co-ed school for ages 13 to 18, Canford sits in the most stupendous, immaculately-kept 250 acres in Canford Magna near Wimborne, with a parish church in its grounds, streams meandering through it and a 9-hole golf course (well, why not?).
 Established in 1923 by evangelical Church of England clergyman Reverend Percy Warrington (he saw an advertisement in The Times for Canford Manor and bought it the same day, founding the school within months), it was one of the new Allied Schools, alongside Stowe and Westonbirt, countering the rise of high church schools springing up at that time.

 Canford currently boasts the highest roll in its history at 650 pupils, with a 70/30 split between boarding and day and an (almost) even allocation of boys and girls, which gives it very much the feeling of a properly mixed school as opposed to some other co-ed boarders where boys most definitely dominate!
 A few spaces open up for entry in the Sixth Form although most pupils stay on.
 Children come from a wide range of local and regional preps including Sandroyd, Chafyn Grove, Perrott Hill, Twyford, Port Regis and Windlesham, with many coming down from London or further afield and around 10% overseas students (3% non-native speakers) from a spattering of different countries, offering an international dimension without changing the nature of the place.